-The Company adopted the First Advantage Corporation 2021 Employee Stock Purchase Plan ("ESPP") that allows eligible employees to voluntarily make after-tax contributions of up to 15% of such employee's cash compensation to acquire Company stock during designated offering periods.
-During each offering period, there is one six-month purchase period.
+The Company adopted the First Advantage Corporation 2021 Employee Stock Purchase Plan ("ESPP") that ESPP, which allows eligible employees to voluntarily make after-tax contributions of up to 15% of such employee's cash compensation to acquire Company stock during designated offering periods.
+During each Each offering period there is consists of one six-month purchase period.
 During the holding period, ESPP purchased shares are not eligible for sale or broker transfer.
-The Company recorded an associated expense of approximately \$0.2 million and \$0.1 million for the three months ended September 30, 2023 and 2022, respectively.
+The Company recorded an associated expense of approximately \$0.2 million and \$0.1 million for both the three months ended September 30, 2023 March 31, 2024 and 2022, respectively.
 The Company recorded an associated expense of approximately \$0.7 million and \$0.3 million for the nine months ended September 30, 2023 and 2022, respectively.
+2023.